Search programs

 Most schools have rolling admissions and financial help so you can start your degree in a few weeks!

 An online bachelor’s degree in economics prepares graduates for careers in a variety of fields, including business, government, finance, academia, consulting, and research.
-Several government agencies hire economists with undergraduate degrees throughout a range of occupations and industries for economic health evaluation and identification of risk factors.
 This degree also provides a strong foundation for students who want to pursue graduate study in economics and prepare for high-level positions.

-Employment of economists is expected to grow by 6% through 2031, according to the U.S. Bureau of Labor Statistics.
-The median annual pay for economists is $105,630.
-Meanwhile, budget analysts earn a median annual salary of $79,940, while median pay for financial analysts is $95,570,
+Employment of economists is expected to grow by 6% through 2032, according to the U.S. Bureau of Labor Statistics.
+The median annual pay for economists is $115,730.
+Meanwhile, budget analysts earn a median annual salary of $84,940, and the median pay for financial analysts is $99,890.

 For a bachelor’s in economics, students must typically earn 120 credits.
-Full-time students usually complete this degree in four years of full-time study.
+Full-time students usually complete this degree in four years.
 This program’s cost varies and mainly depends on the type of school a student chooses.
-The National Center for Education Statistics reports that in the 2021-22 academic year, average undergraduate tuition was $7,869 at public universities and $37,095 at private institutions.
+The National Center for Education Statistics reports that the average cost of undergraduate tuition is $7,998 per year at public institutions and $34,923 per year at private institutions.

 How to Choose an Online Bachelor’s in Economics Degree Program